Performance

 - Handle high sustained ingestion rates

-- Scale predictably per pipeline
+- Scale predictably within and across pipelines

 - Fit into an existing Kafka + ClickHouse setup